January 11, 2022

 Last, with continual uncertainty of how future coronavirus strains will impact the global economy, some expect increased market volatility with a potential market correction in 2022.
 The Federal Reserve recently confirmed their efforts to reign in monetary policy to combat rising monetary supply and rising prices.
 Real assets, such as farmland, have performed exceptionally well during prior economic downturns, with some real assets considered “less economically sensitive” to GDP growth or macroeconomic conditions.

 Diversifying Your Portfolio With (and Across) Real Assets

-Though they’re traditionally less liquid than financial assets, real assets historically have low correlation with other assets, offer a hedge against inflation, can generate operating cash flow, and tend to appreciate in value.
+Though they’re traditionally less liquid than financial assets, real assets historically have had low correlations with other assets, can offer a hedge against inflation, can generate operating cash flow, and tend to appreciate in value.
 Through modern investment vehicles and digital platforms available today, it’s becoming easier to invest in real assets and reap the variety of portfolio benefits farmland has to offer.

 Disclaimer: FarmTogether is not a registered broker-dealer, investment adviser or investment manager.
 FarmTogether does not provide tax, legal or investment advice.
 This material has been prepared for informational and educational purposes only.
 You should consult your own tax, legal and investment advisors before engaging in any transaction.